 Even though the more cost effective option, used car markets too have been on a steady decline in some parts of the world.

 Emerging from the six-year recession of economy, European countries have reduced sales in both the new and used car department.

 Sales in Russia have reduced by 25% as of August 2014, which has continued to the beginning of 2015.
-The main reason identified is the increase in fuel prices in the country.
+Also, the main reason identified is the increase in fuel prices in the country.